Blow Fly Pest Control - FAQ's

 What are Blow Flies?

-Blow Flies (family - Calliphoridae) are among the most commonly seen flies of this group found in Bristol, due to their amazing metallic colours.
+Blow Flies (family - Calliphoridae) are among the most commonly seen flies of this group found in the UK, due to their amazing metallic colours.
 Blue Bottles and green bottles in particular are very distinctive and recognisable to most people.

 Where Do Blowflies Come From?